 Suitable for smokers with significant health issues who may not qualify for other policies.

-These policies have significantly higher premiums than most other policies and less coverage and term options.
+These policies have significantly higher premiums than most other policies and fewer coverage and term options.

 Simplified Issue Life Insurance